CyrilZzz/Distributed-Coordinate-Descent-for-L1-regularized-Logistic-Regression/README.md

 # Distributed Coordinate Descent for L1-regularized Logistic Regression

+Our work is inspired by the following article: https://arxiv.org/pdf/1411.6520v1.pdf

 The DistributedLassoLogReg class (in model.py) implements a distributed version of Lasso Logistic Regression using PySpark, a distributed computing framework for big data processing.
 The objective of the algorithm is to train a model for binary classification that predicts the probability of a binary response variable (target variable) given a set of input variables (features).
 The Lasso regularization is used to select a subset of relevant features and to avoid overfitting.

 The code performs the following steps: